HugoBrunner/E-Comet-Software-for-Shell-Eco-Marathon/README.md

 ## Software

 ### The goal of the code
 The code is there to control the DC motor thanks to a potentiometer.
 It will also collect all the data from the sensors and write them on micro SD card.
-Finally, it will show selected data on a OLED screen.
+Finally, it will used the data to stop the driver if there are problems like to much current or to much heat at the MOSFET surface.

 ### Python Script
 The Python script is used to process the data from the board to calculate the energy consumption, mean velocity or the battery voltage change.
 The script will give a LaTeX report with data and plots.